autonity/autonity/README.md

 For full docs on how to run the client and connect to a public Autonity network see [Networks](https://docs.autonity.org/networks/) and [Run Autonity](https://docs.autonity.org/howto/run-aut/).

-## Open a javascript console to a node
+## Open a Javascript console to a node

 You can connect to the client using the Autonity NodeJS Console CLI tool.
 The CLI is distributed as part of the Autonity Go Client Release in the `nodejsconsole` subdirectory.
 For users who only require a console, it is also available as a standalone binary from the [Autonity Releases Archive](https://github.com/clearmatics/autonity/releases) - `nodejsconsole-linux-amd64-<RELEASE_VERSION>.tar.gz`.